Bushfire-hit Australians Still In Tents As Virus Slows Recovery - UrduPoint

 "Just to see a young boy see running water even, and a shower for the first time, that's a big thing," said Crooke.

-His small team -- partially funded by the New South Wales government, Australian Red Cross and donations -- has been building shelters for those who would otherwise be destitute for months.
+His small team -- hired by private donors -- has been building shelters for those who would otherwise be destitute for months.

 "There's places that are completely wiped out -- our next job we go to, the ladies have a little tent in a shipping container right now," Crooke said.